digi-Borg/M19-Crypto_Wallet/README.md

 ## Usage

-This application is launched from the VSCode terminal utilizing Pandas and scikitlearn `StandardScaler` to preprocess data for categorical variables in the ML algorithm model computations.
-Scikit ML models are tunable by adjusting input features to find parameters that result in the best outcomes for different trading strategies and adapt to market environments.
-While `classification_report` illustrates the evaluation metrics such as accuracy, precision and recall.

-The program is developed in VSCode using python language **.py** file.
-The Python library makes it possible to utilize pandas, numpy and pathlib to build this Blockchain ledger for transaction verification.
-The design applies the model-fit-predict process to make a binary classification of whether a startup is successful or not.
+This application is launched from the VSCode terminal utilizing the above imported Python libraries and tools.The program is developed in VSCode using python language **.py** file to build the `cypto_wallet` and the `fintech_finder`. `Web3` allows remote procedure call(RPC) to facilitate connection with the `crypto_wallet` and the Ethereum Blockchain network in Granache.
+The user of the program application operates through the Streamlit web app that provides functionality to create an Ethereum transaction and perform the following:

+- Generate a new Ethereum account instance by using the mnemonic seed phrase provided by Ganache.

+- Fetch and display the account balance associated with the Ethereum account address.

+- Calculate the total value of an Ethereum transaction, including the gas estimate, that pays a Fintech Finder candidate for their work.

+- Digitally sign a transaction that pays a Fintech Finder candidate, and sends this transaction to the Ganache blockchain.blocks, perform the proof of work consensus protocol, and validate blocks in the chain.

+Blockchain ledger for transaction verification of the data in the ledger.

 ![]()
 ![]()